0xn3va/cheat-sheets/CI CD/Github/actions.md

 # Disclosure of sensitive data

 GitHub Actions write all details about a run to workflow logs, which include all running commands and their outputs.
-Logs of the public projects are available for everyone, and in sensitive data gets into the logs, everyone will be able to access this data.
+Logs of the public projects are available for everyone, and in sensitive data gets into the logs, everyone can access this data.
 The same applies to [byproducts of workflow execution](https://docs.github.com/en/actions/advanced-guides).

 References:
 - [GitHub Docs: Security hardening - Using secrets](https://docs.github.com/en/actions/security-guides/security-hardening-for-github-actions#using-secrets)